tc39/proposal-decimal/README.md

   - greater-than, greater-than-or-equal
 - Mantissa, exponent, significand

 The library of numerical functions here is kept deliberately minimal.
-It is based around targeting the primary use case, in which fairly straightforward calculations are envisioned.
-The secondary use case (data exchange) will involve probably little or no calculation at all.
-For the tertiary use case of scientific/numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal; a minimal toolkit of mantissa, exponent, and significand will be available.
+It is based around targeting the main use case, in which fairly straightforward calculations are envisioned.
+For scientific or numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal; a minimal toolkit of mantissa, exponent, and significand will be available.
 We currently do not have good insight into the developer needs for this use case, except generically: square roots, exponentiation & logarithms, and trigonometric functions might be needed, but we are not sure if this is a complete list, and which are more important to have than others.
 In the meantime, one can use the various functions in JavaScript’s `Math` standard library.

 ### Unsupported operations